 CLM and RTGS will send, upon subscription, a "Status of the CLM and RTGS settlement day notification" message to communicate the start at 03:00 and the end at 05:00 of the optional MW.
-The specific ReturnBusinessDayInformation message is sent in push mode via camt.019 to communicate the relevant business day events linked to CLM (CSOM "Start of optional maintenance window", CEOM "End of optional maintenance window") and to RTGS (RSOM "Start of optional maintenance window", REOM "End of optional maintenance window").
+The specific ReturnBusinessDayInformation message is sent in push mode via camt.019 to communicate the relevant business day events linked to CLM (CSOM "Start of optional maintenance window", CEOM "End of optional maintenance window", REOM "End of optional maintenance window").